 The Mandawa Haveli Jaipur was built in the year 1896 by Thakur Bhagwat Singhji, the 15th ruler of Mandawa.
-This Haveli is situated in the shekhawati region of Jaipur and was ruled by the clan of Kachhawa Rajputs.
-The Haveli, built in Jaipur style of architecture has numerous pillars and arches and is richly curved.
+This Haveli is situated in the Shekhawati region of Jaipur and was ruled by the clan of Kachhawa Rajputs.
+The Haveli, built-in Jaipur style of architecture has numerous pillars and arches and is richly carved.
 It is adorned with the interesting and beautiful paintings of Lord Krishna and his cowsheds.